 Vin pin: It is the input voltage pin, which can be used to power up the Arduino board.
 When a certain voltage is given via the power jack to power the board, this voltage shows up at the Vin pin.

-Note: Vin pin and Power jack terminal are connected to each other internally.
+Note: Vin pin and Power jack terminal are connected internally.

 5V pin: The 5V pin generates regulated 5v output for the externally connected components.
 The power source of the 5V pin for the Arduino Micro board is a USB connector and the Vin.